American Express® Gold Card vs. The Platinum Card® from American Express

 This card is like someone handed you a thick coupon booklet.
 If you use the coupons, you'll come out ahead.
 If they sit there in the drawer, it's not worth it.
 American Express estimates that all the credits are worth about $1,500.
 That, plus the welcome bonus makes this card a good value if you travel frequently and prefer to do it in style.

-Does It Make Sense to Get Both Cards?
+Does it Make Sense to Get Both Cards?

 Perhaps.
 As we said, these cards have different benefits and focus on different things.
-Many people enjoy both traveling and eating, and if you spend a lot of money on both, getting both cards could be worth it.
+Many people enjoy both traveling and eating and if you spend a lot of money on both, getting both cards could be worth it.

 Approval Odds